SaraTorrey/women-coders-bot/README.md

 # Women Coders Bot

 An open-source, community-driven Twitter bot created by [Sara Torrey](https://github.com/SaraTorrey) and [Dan Torrey](https://github.com/danotorrey) to support all women who code.
+Click [here](https://twitter.com/WomenCodersBot) to view the Bot on Twitter.

 ## What does it do?

-The Women coders bot retweets tweets containing the following hashtags: #GirlsWhoCode, #GirlsCanCode  #MomsCanCode, #MomsWhoCode, #WomenWhoCode, #WomenCanCode, #WomenCoders
+The [Women Coders Bot](https://twitter.com/WomenCodersBot) retweets tweets containing the following hashtags: #GirlsWhoCode, #GirlsCanCode  #MomsCanCode, #MomsWhoCode, #WomenWhoCode, #WomenCanCode, #WomenCoders

 ## Why was it created?